Bruce Campbell: Voice acting

 Campbell is featured as a voice actor for several video games.
 He provides the voice of Ash in the four games based on the Evil Dead movies series: Evil Dead: Hail to the King, Evil Dead: A Fistful of Boomstick, Evil Dead: Regeneration and Evil Dead: The Game.
-He has expressed his intent to return to the role in an upcoming Evil Dead animated series.
-He also provided the voice of Ash in Dead by Daylight.
-Despite the inclusion of his character "Ash Williams" in Telltale Games' Poker Night 2, Danny Webber voices the character in the game, instead of Bruce Campbell.
+He also provided the voice of Ash in Dead by Daylight, Call of Duty: Modern Warfare II, and Call of Duty: Warzone 2.0.

 Campbell also provided voice talent in other titles such as Pitfall 3D: Beyond the Jungle, Spider-Man, Spider-Man 2, Spider-Man 3, and The Amazing Spider-Man.

-He provided the voice of main character Jake Logan for the PC game, Tachyon: The Fringe, the voice of main character Jake Burton for the PlayStation game Broken Helix and the voice of Magnanimous for Megas XLR.
-Campbell voiced the pulp adventurer Lobster Johnson in Hellboy: The Science of Evil and has done voice-over work for the Codemaster's game Hei$t, a game which was announced on January 28, 2010, to have been "terminated".
-He also provided the voice of The Mayor for the 2009 movie Cloudy With a Chance of Meatballs, the voice of Rod "Torque" Redline in Cars 2, the voice of Himcules in the 2003 Nickelodeon TV series My Life as a Teenage Robot, and the voice of Fugax in the 2006 movie The Ant Bully.
+He provided the voice of main character Jake Logan for the 2000 PC game, Tachyon: The Fringe, the voice of main character Jake Burton for the 1997 PlayStation game Broken Helix, and the voice of Magnanimous in the animated TV series Megas XLR.
+He also provided the voice of Mayor Shelbourne for the 2009 movie Cloudy With a Chance of Meatballs, the voice of Rod "Torque" Redline in Cars 2, the voice of Himcules in the 2003 Nickelodeon TV series My Life as a Teenage Robot, and the voice of Fugax in the 2006 movie The Ant Bully.

 He has a voice in the online MOBA game, Tome: Immortal Arena in 2014.
 Campbell also provided voice-over and motion capture for Sgt.
 Lennox in the Exo Zombies mode of Call of Duty: Advanced Warfare.